viviRbi/vyNote/readme.md

 20. How have you used the HttpClient?
 What methods does it have and what do they return?

 21. What is an Observable?
-What’s the difference between it and a Promise?
+WhatÂ’s the difference between it and a Promise?

 22. What forms of data binding does Angular support?
 Explain the syntax for each